nulogy/edr/README.md

 [![Build Status](https://secure.travis-ci.org/elight/edr.png)](http://travis-ci.org/elight/edr)
 [![Code Climate](https://codeclimate.com/github/elight/edr.png)](http://codeclimate.com/elight/edr)

 Blog post describing EDR: ["Building Rich Domain Models in Rails.
-Separating Persistence"](http://engineering.nulogy.com/posts/building-rich-domain-models-in-rails-separating-persistence).
+Separating Persistence"](http://engineering.nulogy.com/posts/building-rich-domain-models-in-rails-separating-persistence) (though this post uses an older and more verbose version of the API).

 # Description

-Originally named for "Entity, Data, Repository", building on the [Repository pattern](http://martinfowler.com/eaaCatalog/repository.html).
+Originally named for "Entity, Data, Repository", based somewhat on the [Repository pattern](http://martinfowler.com/eaaCatalog/repository.html).
+The edr gem separates lookup, persistence, and domain model responsibilities into distinct classes.

+Domain Model classes are defined as "plain old Ruby objects" whose lifecycle is managed through a Repository class.
+The Repository creates Domain Model classes on DB reads and persisting them to the DB on saves through an ActiveRecord::Base.
+The Repository class can be viewed as a sort of simple [Data Mapper](http://martinfowler.com/eaaCatalog/dataMapper.html), mapping a single database table onto a single Domain Model object.
+In this context, the ActiveRecord::Base subclass operates primarily as a [Row Data Gateway](http://martinfowler.com/eaaCatalog/rowDataGateway.html).

+Each Domain Model class has a single Repository that uses a single ActiveRecord::Base subclass.

 # Example